-In order to provide for the most efficient and effective snowplowing as possible given the Town's limited resources, the Board must determine which town roads will be plowed first.
-The Board has determined that snowplowing the Town's roads in the following order provides the most orderly and efficient transition of equipment across the Town in a way that minimizes deadheading.
-This order may be altered by the Contractor if needed to best address the particular circumstances of a storm, but the Town's roads will normally be snowplowed in the following order:
+In order to provide for the most efficient and effective snowplowing as possible given the Town's limited resources, the Board has determined that snowplowing the Town's roads be done in the most orderly and efficient transition of equipment across the Town in a way that minimizes deadheading.
+This route may be altered by the Contractor if needed to best address the particular circumstances of a storm in no particular order:

 - 1. Alma Razor Road

-- 2. Rosebud Lane
+- 2. Barnes Spring Road

-- 3. Old Ferry Road
+- 3. Horseshoe Road

-- 4. Horseshoe Road
+- 4. Od Ferry Road

-- 5. Barnes Spring Road
+- 5. Rosebud Lane Road

 - 6. Sky Blue Water Road